BioJulia/IntervalTrees.jl/README.md

 ### Intersection

-The primary thing an `IntervalTree` over a `Dict` is the ability to efficiently find intersections. `IntervalTrees` supports searching and iterating over intersections between two trees or between a tree and a single interval.
+The primary thing an `IntervalTree` offers over a `Dict` is the ability to efficiently find intersections. `IntervalTrees` supports searching and iterating over intersections between two trees or between a tree and a single interval.